Abhinav-Kosta/ACC45DAYSOFCODE-2023/README.md

 Day31B: Code for deleting appropriate app.
 Day32B: Code for finding whether given slices cut possible.
 Day32I: Code for finding Chef's satisfaction.

+Day33B: Code for finding whether trade for country C is surpulous or not.